-The Northern Indiana Center for Cognitive Behavior Therapy offers both Medication Assisted Treatments and Addiction Counseling.
+The Indiana Center for Cognitive Behavior Therapy offers both Medication Assisted Treatments and Addiction Counseling.
 The center has specialists have more than 20 years experience in the field.
-Our founder, Sharon Freeman Clevenger, is Past-President of NAADAC the Association for Addiction Professionals.
+Sharon Freeman Clevenger, is Past-President of NAADAC the Association for Addiction Professionals.

 The Journal of the American Medical Association published a report in June 2006 indicating that Cognitive Behavior Therapy is as effective or more effective for treatment of insomnia than prescription sleep medications.
-ICCBT uses an integrative functional approach to insomnia that combines cognitive therapy with nutritional and/or environmental factors along with sleep training and mind-body treatments.
+ICCBT uses an integrative functional approach to insomnia that combines cognitive therapy (CBT-I) with nutritional and/or environmental factors along with sleep training and mind-body treatments.
 Talk to your therapist about options available.

 Chronic Pain Problems

 There are few things in life as destructive to one's general well-being as chronic pain problems and under-treated pain or complicated pain often results in a vicious cycle of sleep problems, depression and eventually mood disorders.
-Obtaining a comprehensive pain evaluation with a coordinated plan of action is a unique service offered by The Indiana Center for Cognitive Behavior Therapy that can result in reduction of pain and improvement in function.
+Obtaining a comprehensive pain evaluation with a coordinated plan of action is a unique service offered by ICCBT that can result in reduction of pain and improvement in function.
 We truly understand these problems and the complications that the complexities of pain problems cause in all of the areas of your life.